State Correction Officers and Security Hospital Treatment Assistants Plan

-Your pension is based on your years of credited service and your final average salary (FAS).
-FAS is the average of the wages you earned during any 36 consecutive months of correction service or security hospital service when your earnings were highest.
-This is usually the last three years of employment.
+Your pension is based on your years of credited service, your age at retirement and your final average salary (FAS).
+For Tier 3 and 5 members, FAS is the average of the wages you earned during any three consecutive years of correction service or security hospital service when your earnings were highest.
+For Tier 6 members, it is the average of your highest five consecutive years of correction service or security hospital service.
+This is usually your years of employment immediately before retirement.

 The calculation of your FAS can include, but is not limited to, the following types of payments.
 In some cases, certain restrictions may apply.